vijayshree-jayaraman/TNEC-GP-Elections-2019/README.md

 ## Introduction

 Tamil Nadu Gram Panchayat (GP) President Election data for the year 2019 was released in Tamil language.
+The data can be found here : https://tnsec.tn.nic.in/tnsec_upload/results/rlbe2019/vpp.html The unicode font in the pdfs are outdated, luckily I know the language!
 I have extracted data from the pdfs and manually spell checked the GP names in order to match with other government datasets.
 The dataset consists of both location names in both tamil and english (as per the State government and Central government spellings)
 Candidate names and their husband's/father's name was dropped.